jgkenney/universitydb/README.md

 ## location of hw answers:

 ###Task 1: Southern Connecticut State University Database Creation
+ER diagram, see:

-ER diagram -> er.png
+    er.png

-see
+table creation, see:

-    php/create.php for prepared statements to create database and tables see
+    php/create.php for prepared statements to create database and tables data insertion, see:

     php/insert.php for prepared statemetns to insert data into tables